 Differences in SSD and the ADA

 On the other hand, ADA protections are available for those who can still perform their essential job duties but may need a reasonable accommodation to do so.
 For that reason, individuals who qualify for SSD benefits typically do not qualify for ADA accommodations.
-That does not mean that you cannot make claims under both.
+This does not mean that you cannot make claims under both.

 How the Social Security Administration Considers ADA Accommodations

 In many cases, the Social Security Administration uses a vocational expert to assess whether an individual is capable of performing certain jobs.
 The required job duties are determined by the Dictionary of Occupational Titles published by the US Department of Labor.
 This dictionary provides a list of job titles and descriptions for all jobs for the entire country.
 Then the expert will determine the ability to perform those duties in light of their physical or mental limitations.

 Like collecting unemployment benefits, it is better to stop working, since you are claiming your disability prevents you from working.
 If you don’t quit your job entirely, you should at least cut your hours substantially, in order to not jeopardize your eligibility for disability benefits.

 If you have questions regarding disability determinations, workplace accommodations, or any other Social Security disability matters in Arkansas or Missouri, please contact the Cottrell Law Office for a free consultation.
-You can contact us either online or by calling us toll-free at (888) 433-4861.
+You can contact us either online or by calling us toll-free at (800) 364-8305.